willy2k69/quick-box/README.md

 **_Main ruTorrent Plugins_**

   1. **getdir**: This plug-in provides the possibility of comfortable navigation on a host file system.
-  2. **noty**: This plugin provides the notification functionality for other plugins.
+  2. **noty/noty2**: This plugin provides the notification functionality for other plugins.
   3. **task**: This plugin provides the possibility of running various scripts on the host system.
   4. **autodl-irssi**: GUI for autodl-irssi-community
   5. **check_port**: This plugin adds an incoming port status indicator to the bottom bar.